nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

     timeout

-If you move the two calls within an I/O cycle, the immediate callback is always executed first:
+However, if you move the two calls within an I/O cycle, the immediate callback is always executed first:

 ```js
 // timeout_vs_immediate.js